This is not just one festival.

 Arno Lambermont, Partnership lead

 Founded HUNGER the food show & BKYDproductions, owner of a YouTube channel with more than 30,000 followers.
-He also helped found TooGoodToGo in Belgium and the USA!
+He also helped expand TooGoodToGo in Belgium and the USA!
 Now he is finding partnerships and sponsoring at Ten Lives.

 Jeff Cornelis, Partnership lead